 Action 3.8.2: Encourage the conversion of vacant ground floor commercial space to residential uses in appropriate locations.
 Traditional brick-and-mortar commercial and retail businesses have continued to transition to an Internet-based model, which has been further accelerated by the COVID-19 pandemic.
 As a result, a significant number of ground-floor commercial and retail spaces in Oakland remain vacant.
-The City will explore opportunities to promote the conversion of vacant ground floor spaces in certain areas to live/work or other residential use, as may be appropriate in the local context.
-The City will also explore other opportunities to promote the conversion of vacant office or commercial space to housing, in alignment with the recently passed AB 2011 and SB 6.

-Timeline: 2023 - 2026
+The City will explore opportunities to promote the conversion of vacant ground floor spaces in certain areas to live-work and other residential use, as may be appropriate in the local context.
+The City will also explore other opportunities to promote the conversion of vacant office or commercial space to housing.
+Responsible Agency: Oakland Planning & Building Department Potential Funding Source: General Plan Surcharge and permit fees Timeline: 2023 - 2026 Objective: Significantly increase conversion of vacant ground floor commercial space to residential uses, where appropriate, to match housing need.